plomino/PlominoDoc/docs/build.rst

 .. image:: images/build-1.png

-To add a field to the layout, select some word in the layout and click on the *Add/edit Plomino field* button in the TinyMCE toolbar.
+To add a field to the layout, select some word in the layout and click on the :guilabel:`Add/edit Plomino field` button in the TinyMCE toolbar.

 .. image:: images/build-2.png